A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

 We calculated \eqref{EQ:tr1lohel} analytically using FORM~\cite{Vermaseren:2000nd} and the involved loop integrals with Package-X~\cite{Patel:2015tea}.
 Table~\ref{TAB:numbersFinInf} contains the finite remainders of \eqref{EQ:tr1lohel} for all helicity configurations evaluated at the test point $m=17.3$ GeV, $s= 10^6$ $({\rm GeV})^2$, $t = -90$ $({\rm GeV})^2$. ($v_e$ and $a_e$ denote the vector and axial vector couplings of electron.)

-The interferences were computed to about 30 significant digits while only the first 8 significant digits are shown in table~\ref{TAB:numbersFinInf} for simplicity.\footnote{For this reason there is no rounding in the shown digits.} CP invariance dictates that the helicity configurations $+- ++$ and $+- --$ yield identical expressions, and likewise $-+ ++$ and $-+ --$.
+The interferences were computed to about 30 significant digits while only the first 8 significant digits are shown in table~\ref{TAB:numbersFinInf} for simplicity.
+(There is no rounding in the shown digits.)
+CP invariance dictates that the helicity configurations $+- ++$ and $+- --$ yield identical expressions, and likewise $-+ ++$ and $-+ --$.
 The large differences between the values of these helicity amplitudes are due to the particular kinematic point considered: it corresponds to a high-energy (small mass) limit of the scattering amplitude in the near-forward scattering region.

-We computed also the finite remainder of the unpolarized interferences \eqref{EQ:tr1lohel} within CDR at the same kinematic point with the renormalized virtual amplitudes from refs.~\cite{Bernreuther:2004ih,Bernreuther:2004th} available in a form factor decomposed form.
+We computed also the finite remainder of the unpolarized interferences \eqref{EQ:tr1lohel} within CDR at the same kinematic point with the renormalized virtual amplitudes from refs.~\cite{Bernreuther:2004ih,Bernreuther:2004th} available in a form-factor decomposed form.
 For this unpolarized interference we obtain